Volkswagen Jetta: First generation (A1, Type 16; 1979)

 Engine choices varied considerably depending on the local market.
 Most were based on 827 engines of the era.
 Choices in petrol engines ranged from a 1.1 litre four-cylinder engine producing 37 kW, to a 1.8-litre I4 which made 82 kW and 150 Nm of torque.
 Some cars were equipped with carburetors, while others were fuel-injected using K or KE Jetronic supplied by Robert Bosch GmbH.
 Diesel engine choices included a 1.6-litre making 37 kW and a turbocharged version of the same engine which produced 51 kW and 130 Nm of torque.

-Volkswagen briefly considered producing the Jetta in a plant located in Sterling Heights, Michigan in the US.
-However, due to declining sales in North America, the decision was postponed and abandoned in 1982.
-The site was subsequently sold to Chrysler in 1983 and was in operation as of 2009.
-This generation was also produced in SFR Yugoslavia, Bosnia and Herzegovina, under the joint venture Tvornica Automobila Sarajevo (TAS) for the Balkan area.
+Volkswagen briefly considered producing the Jetta in a plant located in Sterling Heights, Michigan, U.S. However, due to declining sales in North America, the decision was postponed and abandoned in 1982.
+The site was subsequently sold to Chrysler in 1983.
+This generation of the Jetta was also produced in SFR Yugoslavia, Bosnia and Herzegovina, under the joint venture Tvornica Automobila Sarajevo (TAS) for the Balkan area.